Using Organization Charts as a Management Tool

 Confusing Organization Charts

 Sometimes the Org Charts can confuse people as to what the structure really is.
 This is usually not intentional, but rather reflects the confusion of the people involved.
 If you are unsure of the group's functional relationships, or if they frequently change, it is virtually impossible to accurately diagram them.

 Perhaps the most common place to find confusing Org Charts is in the US federal government.
 The Org Chart for the Oak Ridge National Laboratory’s Computer Science & Mathematics Division does not rapidly convey an understanding of the Organization’s structure.
 It seems to suggest that eleven functions report directly to the Director.

-While the span of control (the number of direct reports that a manager can effectively supervise) does vary considerably, I find it hard to believe that this is an optimally functioning organization.
-I suspect some of the functions’ leaders are "more equal".
+While the span of control (the number of direct reports that a manager can effectively supervise) does vary considerably, we find it hard to believe that this is an optimally functioning organization.
+Some of the functions’ leaders are likely "more equal."
 If we were to chart the communications flow within this organization, and the amount of time each subordinate spent with the director, some of the direct reports would probably need to be reclassified as subordinates of other functions.

 Organization Charts as a Management Tool

 Org Charts are usually a reactive, rather than a proactive, device.
 We have created an organization or allowed one to evolve, and it has grown.
 It is no longer clear to the people within the organization, or to the people with whom they interact, who is responsible for what.
 So we draw up a bunch of boxes and lines to show everybody who does what.
 Then we add dashed lines and similar artificial devices to show that what we drew first isn’t really always the case.